risa2000/hmdq/README.md

 The anonymized values are computed by using the secure hash function [Blake2](https://blake2.net) set with 96-bit wide output.
 The hash is computed over three properties: #1005 (`Prop_ManufacturerName_String`), concatenated with #1001 (`Prop_ModelNumber_String`), and finally with the incriminated value to anonymize.
 The manufacturer and model numbers are used to pre-seed the hash with distinct values, so the same serial numbers from different manufacturers will not anonymize into the same values.

 ### Configuration
-The configuration file `hmdq.conf.json` is always created with the default values, and can be changed later by the user.
+The configuration file `<tool_name>.conf.json` is always created with the default values, and can be changed later by the user.
 The tool will not "touch" the configuration file as long as it exists and only create a new one if none is present.

 It has a consequence when updating the tool to the new version.
-It may happen that the new version of the tool introduces new config values, which are not present in the old configuration file.
-As the config file is never modified by the tool, they will not be added, will always be used with the default presets, and the user will not be able to change them.
+It may happen that the new version of the tool introduces new config values, which are not present in the old configuration file, or remove some old ones.
+When it happens the tool will refuse to run and ask the user to manually update the configuration file.

-If this happens the way how to resolve it is let the new version create a new (default) config file (e.g. by renaming the old one) and then manually copy paste the new values added in the new version to the old config and put it back in place.
+One way how to do it is letting the tool to create a new (default) config file (e.g. by renaming the old one) and then manually copy any custom setting from the old config to the new one.

-There are following configuration options:
+Configuration options:

 * `meta`
 This section is read-only.
 Changing it has no meaning or impact on the tool operation.